guyshe/telegram_handler/README.md

 # telegram_handler
+Telegram logging handler for logging library in python.

-Logging handler that sends log messages directly to either a telegram channel or chat
+Telegram log handler sends log messages directly to either a telegram channel or chat for your choice

 ## Motivation
 Tracking program execution state remotely - directly from your telegram account